Apron: Inside flat trim member which is used under the stool at the bottom of the window.

 Header: A heavy beam extended across the top of the rough opening to prevent the weight of wall or roof from resting on the window frame.

-Jambliner: Metal or plastic covering the inside surface and head jambs of sliding windows.
+Jambliner: Metal or plastic covering the inside surface and head jambs of sliding windows, and side jambs of double hung windows.

 Keeper: The protruding, hook-shaped part of a casement window lock, which is mounted on the inside surface of the sash stile.